ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A715 CPU.
 This needs to be enabled only for revision r1p0.
    It is fixed in r1p1.

+For Cortex-A720, the following errata build flags are defined :

+-  ``ERRATA_A720_2940794``: This applies errata 2940794 workaround to
+   Cortex-A720 CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+   It is fixed in r0p2.

 DSU Errata Workarounds
 ----------------------